 And I am sure you can add to the list…

 The Boxer’s history could be traced back to feudal Germany, where it was a small hunting dog that could tenaciously hold onto a bull, boar, or bear till the master arrived.
-It was also a utility dog for peasants and shop owners, and even a performing dog in circus.
+It was also a utility dog for peasants and shop owners and even a performing dog in the circus.

 The Boxer as we know it today is a bigger breed – a mixture of the German Boxer with a taller, more elegant English import.
 The era of this modern Boxer began in the 1880s and became really popular in the United States in the late 1930s-1940s.

-It has a striking good look with chiselled head, square jaw and muscled body that make for a very handsome silhouette.
+It has a striking good look with a chiseled head, square jaw, and muscled body that make for a very handsome silhouette.

-The ears are cropped and erect that enhance its hearing – the Boxer’s most developed sense.
+The ears are cropped and erect, which enhances its hearing – the Boxer’s most developed sense.
 It is always alert and vigilant, an instinctive guard dog.